Clusivity: Morphology

 In some languages, the three first-person pronouns appear to be unrelated roots.
 That is the case for Chechen, which has singular со (so), exclusive тхо (txo), and inclusive вай (vay).
 In others, however, all three are transparently simple compounds, as in Tok Pisin, an English creole spoken in Papua New Guinea, which has singular mi, exclusive mi-pela, and inclusive yu-mi (a compound of mi with yu "you") or yu-mi-pela.
 However, when only one of the plural pronouns is related to the singular, that may be the case for either one.
 In some dialects of Mandarin Chinese, for example, inclusive or exclusive 我們／我们 wǒmen is the plural form of singular 我 wǒ "I", and inclusive 咱們／咱们 zánmen is a separate root.
 However, in Hadza, the inclusive, ’one-be’e, is the plural of the singular ’ono (’one-) "I", and the exclusive, ’oo-be’e, is a separate root.

 It is not uncommon for two separate words for "I" to pluralize into derived words, which have a clusivity distinction.
-For example, in Vietnamese, the familiar word for "I" (ta) pluralizes to inclusive we (chúng ta), and the formal or cold word for "I" (tôi) pluralizes into exclusive we (chúng tôi).
+For example, in Vietnamese, the familiar word for "I" (ta) pluralizes to inclusive we (chúng ta), and the formal or cold (Note: i.e., sober, rigid) word for "I" (tôi) pluralizes into exclusive we (chúng tôi).
 In Samoan, the singular form of the exclusive is the regular word for "I", and the singular form of the inclusive may also occur on its own and then also means "I" but with a connotation of appealing or asking for indulgence.

 In the Kunama language of Eritrea, the first-person inclusive and exclusive distinction is marked on dual and plural forms of verbs, independent pronouns, and possessive pronouns.